 My hobbies are sleeping, eating Jumbones and chasing squirrels.
 I also like picking up empty KFC wrappers in the street – there are lots of empty KFC wrappers on the street in Camberwell – and chomping on them.
 This has earned me the nickname ‘Chicken Bag Dog’ among the kids in the area, which I think is funny and Jane thinks is embarrassing.

 I like my life.
 I am a dog and I do dog stuff.
-But Jane has ambitions for me.
+But Jane had ambitions for me.

-Her latest plan is that I should be become a travel writer – a sort of Egon Bone-ay.
+She decided I should become a travel writer – a sort of Egon Bone-ay.
 Jane is a journalist and often she goes away to review hotels around Britain and takes me with her.

 Which is fun.
-So Jane has decided to set up this website in which I, Attlee, review the hotels and pubs we visit so that other holidaying hounds know what they’re like.
+So Jane set up this website in which I, Attlee, review the hotels and pubs we visit so that other holidaying hounds know what they’re like.

-I’m not sure my career as a travel journalist will be any more successful than the previous career Jane had plotted for me, as a model.
+In the past five years I have achieved moderate success, even if I do bark so myself, in the field Jane chose for me.
+I’ve even written a book about my adventures.
+My career as a travel journalist has certainly been more successful than the previous career Jane had plotted for me, as a model.
 I was the only mongrel on an agency’s books – and nobody wanted me.
 Jane had even commissioned Annie, who owns Tessnay, in our local park, to make a beefeater’s outfit for me – because she thought people might book me if I had a ‘look.’

 It came to nothing.
 Jane had thought I was going to be the next Harvey from that television ad, the one where he’s in a rescue centre and he’s made a video about all the great things he can do, and she was very disappointed when it didn’t work out.
 And when she saw Harvey had scooped the part in Midsomer Murders too she was very put out on my behalf.